Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step2.md

 Before we leave this page, let’s setup our job in Jenkins to poll the SCM to watch for changes in source control and then trigger a build.

 Switch to the Build Triggers tab (or scroll up to the Build Triggers section of the page).
-Click the box for Poll SCM.
-Type a string of five asterisks separated by spaces (“* * * * *”) in the text box next to Poll SCM.
+Click the box for **Poll SCM**.
+Type a string of five asterisks separated by spaces `* * * * *` in the text box next to **Poll SCM**.
 You’ll see a warning message and can ignore it.

 ![image038](https://user-images.githubusercontent.com/558905/37634647-e2b13d6e-2bcd-11e8-88e5-d6c5801db480.png)

 Click on Save.

 After a minute or so, Jenkins should automatically detect that there is “new” code it hasn’t built and start a build running.

 After the build completes, you will be able to see the results in the Staging View.
 Notice the matrix here with rows for each build (we only have 1 so far) and columns corresponding to the stages that we have defined so far (Source and Build).
 Hover over each box and look at the logs from each byclicking on the Logs link in the pop up window.

 >Note: You may need to **Disable Auto Refresh** in the upper right corner to keep the pop ups on the screen.